Step 3: Your Social Security Options

 Many people are unsure when to begin Social Security benefits.
 Let's generate two scenarios below where you can compare your Social Security income based upon when you begin taking those benefits.
-Use the slider bars in Scenario A and Scenario B below.
+Use the dropdowns or slider bars to generate scenarios for your monthly Social Security Benefit.

 |---|---|---|